lkevint/OCR_CRNN/README.md

 Leveshtein distance on incorrect words: 2.1056717705412984

-Leveshtein distance on incorrect words: 0.84616
+Leveshtein distance on correct words: 0.84616

 Accuracy on validation set: 0.72178